CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-3/Readme.md

 - event_MoveToSecond
 - event_MoveToFirst

-for visualizing, we'll add prints in the constructors and destructors of the state and also add appropriate automated transitions_
+_For visualizing, we'll add prints in the constructors and destructors of the state and also add appropriate automated transitions_

 ```
 struct firstState;